-- To develop specific and advanced knowledge and understanding of key aspects of the culture and society you study and to enable you to 'read' and interpret different cultural traditions. - To enable you to become a highly proficient linguist in at least one foreign language.
+- Develop your understanding of contemporary Europe, and to enable you to 'read' and interpret the different cultures and societies that compose it. - Enable you to become a proficient linguist in two foreign languages.

-- To enable you to develop analytical, research and personal skills relevant to a range of careers and professions, including those for which languages are a key requirement - To enable you to include different disciplinary pathways in your Modern Languages degree and to provide you with distinctive, stimulating and coherent patterns of learning. - To provide you with a programme of study which is responsive to changes in the potential of Modern Languages studies and the needs of students and employers. - To provide experience and opportunity for developing a range of transferable skills. - To achieve an appropriate balance between supporting your learning and ensuring that you develop the range of skills needed to become an independent learner.
+- Enable you to develop analytical, research and personal skills relevant to a range of careers and professions, especially those which have a strong European dimension. - To enable you to include different disciplinary pathways in your Modern Languages degree and to provide you with distinctive, stimulating and coherent patterns of learning. - To provide you with a programme of study which is responsive to changes in the potential of Modern Languages studies and the needs of students and employers. - Enable you to include different pathways and disciplinary emphases in your degree and to provide you with distinctive, stimulating and coherent patterns of learning. - Provide you with a programme of study which is responsive to changes in the potential of European studies and the needs of students and employers. - Achieve an appropriate balance between supporting your learning and ensuring that you develop the range of skills needed to become an independent learner.